Mission of PALS Enrichment Classes:

 All parents attending PALS must provide us with clearances as required by the state of Pennsylvania.
 For more information, see the Clearances page.

 All parents attending PALS must pay the Community Share Fee, which is paid per family and allows us to divides operating costs on a per family basis, regardless of number of children in the family.
-Class costs for each class are generally limited to materials fees, though in limited cases we provide space for independent contractors to provide classes to our community for a class fee.
+Class costs for each class are generally limited to materials fees.

 All parents help in running the program by teaching, assisting, staffing the front door, cleaning-up, etc. Jobs are assigned at the beginning of each term and details regarding sign-up will be announced each term on our Facebook and via email.